2013 Chevrolet Volt Interior

 The 2013 Chevrolet Volt comes with standard features that include push-button start, automatic climate control and a six-speaker stereo with Bluetooth, a USB port and satellite radio.
-Optional features include navigation, heated front seats, leather trim, a Bose stereo, front and rear parking sensors, a backup camera and lane departure and forward collision alert systems.
-The Volt’s gauge cluster is a 7-inch screen, which shows the driver data for the car’s speed, fuel economy, battery consumption and more.
-The center stack of this upscale midsize car has a touch screen for audio, navigation and climate controls, as well as touch-sensitive buttons instead of knobs.
+Optional features include navigation, heated front seats, a Bose stereo, front and rear parking sensors, a backup camera and lane departure and forward collision alert systems.
+The Volt’s gauge cluster is a 7-inch screen, which shows the driver data about the car’s speed, fuel economy, battery consumption and more.
+The center stack has a touch screen for audio, navigation and climate controls, as well as touch-sensitive buttons instead of knobs.

 Some test drivers say that the Volt’s high-tech controls can be confusing and difficult to use, and that it’s easy to get distracted by the display that provides vehicle information.
 In contrast, other reviewers like the Volt’s high-tech, eco-friendly interior.

 - "Inside the 2013 Chevy Volt, the four-passenger interior has a modern feel thanks in large part to touch-sensitive controls inspired by the latest in personal electronics.
 While this design creates a suitably cutting-edge mood, in practice these small and similar-looking buttons can be difficult to identify at a glance.
 They also don't work very well if you're wearing gloves." -- Edmunds